 B. Heatmap: (rbioplot_heatmap)

-The rbioplot_heatmap function can be used to analyze and graph largescale high-throughput studies such as large explorations of microRNA differential expression. rbioplot_heatmap is a function for plotting simple heatmap based on the statistical analysis of your choice.
+The rbioplot_heatmap function can be used to analyze and graph largescale high-throughput studies such as large explorations of microRNA differential expression. rbioplot_heatmap is a function for plotting simple heatmaps based on the statistical analysis of your choice.
 Before starting visit the rbioplot_heatmap help page, this will outline the different functions and arguments and how to properly use them.
 You can also use the rbioplot_heatmap mini-HELP! box on page 10, for a quick reference.

 1) The table below is my Sample miRNAs.csv file, the values are standardized miRNA relative abundance levels (obtained from qRT-PCR and normalized to the reference gene).
 The A1 cell should contain the word microRNA (or whatever you are measuring).
 The values I report are an average of the relative miRNA abundance for all my technical replicates that correspond to each of my biological replicates.
 This is just a small portion of the file- the full file contains 152 microRNAs.